Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 #9 Zucchini

-Whether raw or cooked, zucchini slices are super yummy.
-With a much softer and smoother interior, they melt in my mouth flawlessly.
-A dreamy bite size will give me a host of nutrients (ranging from potassium to Vitamin C), antioxidants, and anti-inflammatory benefits.
+Whether raw or cooked, zucchini slices are yummy treats.
+With a much softer and smoother interior (compared to cucumbers), they melt in my mouth flawlessly.
+A dreamy bite size will give me a host of nutrients and vitamins (ranging from potassium to Vitamin C), antioxidants, and anti-inflammatory benefits.
+Plus, bone and cartilage growth and improved skin.
 WOOF-HOO!
+Although Yorkies can enjoy zucchini slices raw or cooked, raw zucchini can be hard to digest.
+Plus, I prefer cooked for a better taste.
+Like any other human vegetable, be sure to keep the seasoning away.
 TOP DOG TIP: Cook fresh spaghetti with chopped zucchini and some shredded chicken for one ARF-mazing meal for your Yorkie!
+Be sure to get organic so your Yorkie can safely consume the skin, which is packed with nutrients.

 How to Travel with Your Dog